Lithium Adsorbtion on Polyacenes $\&$ Zig-zag-edge Graphene Strips: Li Adsorption on Extended Benzenoid Species

 \subsection{Infinite polyacene}

-If Li atoms are placed periodically along the strip, one obtains a system with a finite unit cell, though to leave some chance for resonance the Li atoms should skip at least one hexagone.
-In terms of the MO approach there are polyacene bands (from above and below the Fermi energy) going into the Fermi-energy $\varepsilon_F$ ( = 0 for our simple MO model), so that the unoccupied band orbitals nearer this Fermi energy are preferably occupied by any additional electrons - that is, without occupancy of the whole band one imagines naively unsubstituted rings between the Li-perturbed ones.
-Our DFT computations reveal a favored estructure as in figure \ref{periodic}\cite{tesis}, where a Peierls transition happens \cite{peierls}, with the results there again being consonant our qualitative resonance an MO-theoretic arguments.
+If Li atoms are placed periodically along a polycene strip, one obtains a system with a finite unit cell, though to leave some chance for resonance the Li atoms should skip at least one hexagonal ring.
+In terms of the MO approach, there are polyacene bands (from above and below the Fermi energy) merging into the Fermi-energy $\varepsilon_F$ ( = 0 for our simple MO model), so that the unoccupied band orbitals nearer this Fermi energy are preferably occupied by any additional electrons.
+That is, without occupancy of the whole band, one imagines unsubstituted rings between the Li-perturbed ones.
+From the resonance-theoretic point of view, the polyradicality increases proportionally to the polyacene length \cite{polyradical}.
+Our DFT computations \cite{tesis} reveal a favored structure as in Fig. \ref{periodic}, where a Peierls sort of transition occurs \cite{peierls}, in which, because the polyacene is bent, the period of the chain is augmented compared with the flat case.
+The results there again are in consonance with our qualitative resonance and MO-theoretic arguments.